navikt/fdr-rust-poc/README.md

 ## Purpose

+This is a PoC Rust-based NAIS application.

+### Scenario
-This PoC application is meant to evaluate claims a person may invoke on a given benefit.
+Evaluate claims a person may invoke for a given benefit.
 Restrictions:
 - The person must be identified
 - The benefit claim might be re-evaluated at a later date

-## API
+## Scenario API

-Additionally, as  PoC, this application will offer API endpoints to permit:
+For this scenario, the application will offer API endpoints to permit:
 - An person to be created with 1..n identities
-- A benefit claim to be created
+- A benefit claim to be created (linked to a person)
 - A benefit claim's evaluation(s) to be fetched (including incomplete ones, if any)
 - An endpoint to manually "progress" a specific evaluation
 - A fully fleshed out evaluation when sufficient progress has been made (w/randomly generated content)